Arbitration in the United States: Opt out provisions

+Enforceability

+Validity and notice

 Although properly drafted arbitration clauses are generally valid, they are subject to challenge in court for compliance with laws and public policy.
 Arbitration clauses may potentially be challenged as unconscionable and, therefore, unenforceable.
 Typically, the validity of an arbitration clause is decided by a court rather than an arbitrator.
 However, if the validity of the entire arbitration agreement is in dispute, then the issue is decided by the arbitrators in the first instance.
 This is known as the principle of separability.
 For example, in Rent-A-Center, West, Inc. v.
 Jackson, the Supreme Court of the United States held that "under the FAA, where an agreement to arbitrate includes an agreement that the arbitrator will determine the enforceability of the agreement, if a party challenges specifically the enforceability of that particular agreement, the district court considers the challenge, but if a party challenges the enforceability of the agreement as a whole, the challenge is for the arbitrator."

 In other words, the law typically allows federal courts to decide these types of "gateway" or validity questions, but the Supreme Court ruled that since Jackson targeted the entire contract rather than a specific clause, the arbitrator decided the validity.
 Public Citizen, an advocacy organization opposed to the enforcement of pre-dispute arbitration agreements, characterized the decision negatively: "the court said that companies can write their contracts so that the companies' own arbitrator decides whether it's fair to submit a case to that arbitrator."

-Modification of the arbitration clause
+Arbitration clauses must also further provide a clear procedure, and confusion or ambiguity in an arbitration clause can also cause such clause to be struck down.
+One example of this phenomenon occurred in a lawsuit against SoLo Funds, where a Philadelphia federal judge ruled that because the app did not make clear its arbitration requirements, the clause was unconscionable and SoLo's bid to compel arbitration was not granted.
+Ambiguity-related nullifications of arbitration agreements further extend to proof of agreement between the parties, as in Romano v.
+BCBSM, Blue Cross Blue Shield of Michigan failed to compel arbitration against a former employee in June 2023 after US district judge George Caram Steeh III ruled that the online application process failed to adequately provide the employee notice of the arbitration agreement he would otherwise be bound to.
+In 2024, a ruling in Marshall v.
+Georgetown Memorial Hospital heard by the Fourth Circuit found that since in the case there was not a conspicuous notice to scroll down to read the full terms of an online contract, that an arbitration clause which only could be found by scrolling down could not be held to a duty to read principle, and that reasonable notice of the clause would still have not been found.